Instant Pot White Bean Soup

 Instant pot is the best way to cram hours of cooking into minutes and embed deep flavors over the short cooking time.
-It makes the cooking fun and easy especially the food that requires a long-simmering process.
+It makes cooking fun and easy especially the food that requires a long-simmering process.

 White Bean Soup Storage and Reheat Instructions

 To store: Store remaining white bean soup in an airtight container in the refrigerator for up to four days.
-It is recommended to use glass meal prep containers because its locking lid maintains freshness better than zip-top storage bags or plastic containers.
+It is recommended to use glass meal prep containers because their locking lid maintains freshness better than zip-top storage bags or plastic containers.